 Tunbridge Wells Deanery

-Living in Love and Faith Advocate and Chaplain
+Our Living in Love and Faith Advocate and Chaplain

-- Living in Love and Faith Diocesan Advocate - The Reverend Jane Winter is LLF Diocesan Advocate - this is a requirement in each diocese and is an advocate for the process itself, and not any particular outcome.
+- Living in Love and Faith Diocesan Advocate - The Reverend Jane Winter is the LLF Diocesan Advocate - this is a requirement in each diocese and is an advocate for the process itself and not any particular outcome.
 Jane is able to point people to resources and assist with learning events, including supporting parishes engaging with the LLF course.

-- Living in Love and Faith Chaplain - As chaplain, The Rev Joel Love is available to support any who might be grateful for pastoral support at any stage during the process.
-He can be contacted on email at: firstname.lastname@example.org
+- Living in Love and Faith Chaplain - As chaplain, The Rev Joel Love is available to support anyone who might be grateful for pastoral support at any stage during the process.
+He can be contacted on email at: email@example.com

 Watch this short film in which Joel explains his role: